 Look at any child who has adopted an open mouth posture for a lengthier period of time and you may notice that the tongue appears to outgrow their “small” mouth and the tongue becomes “too big” to fit in the roof of the mouth.
 The child now has an under-developed upper jaw and this will result in significant overcrowding and malocclusion once the adult teeth come through, which may lead to the need for extractions and braces in the teenage years.

 Mouth breathing in children affects jaw development and facial structure.
-As a direct result of reduced forward growth of the jaw, the airway is compromised the body will correct this with compensations including forwarding head posture, which can have a knock-on effect on ribcage and pelvis position.
+As a direct result of reduced forward growth of the jaw, the airway is compromised and the body will correct this with compensations including forward head posture, which can have a knock-on effect on ribcage and pelvis position.

 Allergies, asthma, deviated septum – can affect nasal breathing and so mouth breathing becomes normal.